-Meeting TRUST BOARD Date: 3 rd May 2018 Report Title Agenda Item: 7 Enclosure No.: 5 Lead Director to Present Report Richard Beeken, Chief Executive Report Author(s) Richard Beeken, Chief Executive Executive Summary My report is structured against the organisation tey pieces of work, set 2018/19.
-Purpose Approval Decision Discussion Note for Information ⊠ Recommendation NOTE the Chief Executive's report.
+Meeting TRUST BOARD 1 Date: 3 rd May 2018 Report Title CHIEF EXECUTIVE'S REPORT Agenda Item: 7 Enclosure No.: 5 Lead Director to Present Report Richard Beeken, Chief Executive Report Author(s) Richard Beeken, Chief Executive Summary My report is structured against the organisatio onal priority objectives for the financial year 2018/19.
+Purpose Approval Decision Discussion Note for Information Recommendation NOTE the Chief Executive's report.
 The Board are asked to note this report and discuss its content to ensure the intentions of both myself and the executive team, reflect their expectations on strategic direction against each of our 4 objectives.